-The EHR (Electronic Health Record) Reporting Period is defined as the timeframe when Eligible Professionals report Meaningful Use to the Wisconsin Medicaid EHR Incentive Program.
-The EHR Reporting Period years are defined as:
+The EHR (Electronic Health Record) reporting period is defined as the timeframe when Eligible Professionals report Meaningful Use to the Wisconsin Medicaid EHR Incentive Program.
+Each Program Year of the EHR Incentive Program follows different rules for determining the EHR reporting period.
+These are defined as follows: